 Sharon Peck has worked at Teeter Associates since 1999, assisting a wide variety of nonprofits in fulfilling their development and organizational needs from undertaking feasibility studies, major fundraising campaigns, development plans, and more.
 Sharon utilizes her extensive skills through foundation, corporation, government, and individual prospective funding source research.
 She writes grant proposals, case statements, newsletters, and campaign updates, and coordinates the design of a variety of printed materials.
 Sharon has worked with many clients including Carnegie Free Library of Connellsville, Greensburg Area YMCA, Latrobe Area Hospital Charitable Foundation, Ligonier Valley YMCA, Private Industry Council of Westmoreland/Fayette, Inc., Regional Family YMCA, Summer’s Best Two Weeks, and Valley Youth Network.

 Sharon received her Bachelor of Arts in English and sociology from Washington & Jefferson College.
 She holds a minor in history.
 Sharon is a member of the Phi Alpha Theta Honorary Society and the Alpha Kappa Delta Honorary Society.
-She is a board member of Action for Animals Humane Society.
+After serving as a board member for many years, she is currently an advisory member of Action for Animals Humane Society.

 John Foreman has provided consulting services on strategic planning and fundraising to a variety of firms and organizations from Fortune 500 companies to educational institutions to community-based organizations.
 John’s expertise in finance has helped clients in meeting their campaign budget, operating budget, program planning, and planned giving needs.
 Prior to joining Teeter Associates, John was Chief Financial Officer for a large biomedical research institute and its supporting organizations — a foundation and a property management company.
 Previously, after spending over 10 years as a professor of business and government at three different colleges, he was the chief administrative, planning, and development officer for a liberal arts college.
 He began his career as a banker.